Frequently Asked Questions for Dentists Near Me in Houston | Emergency Dentist Office Near Me

 What is emergency dental care?

 Emergency dental care refers to dental services that aim to provide immediate treatment that can’t wait for normal business hours.
 You need emergency dental services if your tooth has been knocked out during an accident, if you’re bleeding, or if you have immense tooth pain.
 In these situations, the dentist will either stop the bleeding, offer painkillers to handle the tooth pain, reattach the broken tooth (if possible), or provide other similar emergency dental services.
-Most emergency dental services are temporary, and you’ll need to see the dentist to treat the root cause soon.
+Most emergency dental services are temporary, and you’ll need to see the dentist treat the root cause soon.

 What happens during tooth extraction?
 Why do I need tooth extractions?